VIC.GOV.AU | Policy and Advisory Library

 2.1 Best price of the day

 When assessing travel options, travellers and travel bookers must impartially consider the best price of the day and decisions must not be based on personal preferences for a given travel provider, access to lounges, or the accumulation of reward and loyalty points (including status credits).
-Refer to the travel policy for a definition of best price of the day.
+Best price of the day is defined as:

-The Victorian Government has appointed a sole travel management services company (TMSC), whose contact details are on the VGPB .
-Using the TMSC provides significant financial and non‑financial benefits to the state, including cheaper average air fares and provision of duty of care and reporting services.
-Special rates have been negotiated by the state with airlines, hotels and car rental companies which can only be accessed through the TMSC.
+The Victorian Government has appointed a sole travel management services company (CTM).
+Using CTM provides significant financial and non-financial benefits to the state, including cheaper average air fares and provision of duty of care and reporting services.
+Special rates have been negotiated by the state with airlines, hotels and car rental companies which can only be accessed through CTM.

-Schools-based travellers may use alternative channels to source and book their travel requirements in line with the best price of the day guidelines, but the use of the TMSC is recommended.
+Schools-based travellers may use alternative channels to source and book their travel requirements in line with the best price of the day guidelines, but the use of CTM is recommended.

 3. Travel funding